jfcere/ngx-markdown/README.md

 ## Demo application

-A demo is available @ [https://jfcere.github.io/ngx-markdown](https://jfcere.github.io/ngx-markdown) and it source code can be found inside the `src/app/markdown-demo` directory.
+A demo is available @ [https://jfcere.github.io/ngx-markdown](https://jfcere.github.io/ngx-markdown) and it source code can be found inside the `demo` directory.

 The following commands will clone the repository, install npm dependencies and serve the application @ [http://localhost:4200](http://localhost:4200)